 Do not fax these documents to our office.

 Students may contact the Admissions Residency Specialist for questions via phone at (954) 262-1126 or via email at HPDfloridaresidency@nova.edu.

-- If a decision is not made prior to matriculation, the student will be enrolled as an out-of-state student for tuition purposes until such time as a decision is made, unless mutually satisfactory arrangements are made to the contrary.
+- If a decision is not made prior to matriculation, the student will be enrolled as an out-of-state student for tuition purposes until such time a decision is made, unless mutually satisfactory arrangements are made to the contrary.

-- Any student granted status as a Florida resident for tuition purposes based on false, incorrect, misleading information or failure on the student’s part to include pertinent information, whether written or oral, shall owe to the university any reduction in tuition granted such student, plus interest, and attorney’s fees incurred by the university in the collection of such sums.
+- Any student granted status as a Florida resident for tuition purposes based on false, incorrect, or misleading information or failure on the student’s part to include pertinent information, whether written or oral, shall owe to the university any reduction in tuition granted such student, plus interest, and attorney’s fees incurred by the university in the collection of such sums.

 - Residency decisions made at the time of matriculation will remain the same during the entire time a student is enrolled in the Health Professions Division of Nova Southeastern University regardless of any change in conditions.

 Download the Residency Application for Florida In-State Tuition.